Skip to content

 RBT Paraphrase:

-And he is sending eternal self the dove from eternally with himself to see—has the Dual Water become lightened from upon the faces of the Land of Adam?
+And he is sending the self eternal dove from his eternal self, to see—has the Dual Water become lightened from upon the faces of the Ground of Adam?

 LITV Translation: